kkrt-labs/kakarot-ssj/docs/general/local_state.md

 ## Implementation design

-The ideal implementation would be fairly simple: A single `StateChangeLog` field holding the account updates, and an `Array` field holding the emitted events.
+The state is implemented as a struct composed by `StateChangeLog` - for objects that need to be overriden in the State - and `SimpleLog` data structures, for objects that only need to be appended to a list.
+They are implemented as

-However, we decided to implement it as follows:
+follows:

 ```rust
 struct State {